 Or should I say: food to live for.
 Seriously, the food in Cape Town is super tasty, diverse and reasonable priced.
 Take for example The Shortmarket Club, La Mouette and Kloof Street House – to name a few.
-We also had a good meal at Bocca and Seabreeze.
+We also had a lovely dinner at Bocca and Seabreeze.
 Unfortunately, not all restaurants are naturally open daily during winter.
 Otherwise we would have loved to have tried The Test Kitchen, Mink & Trout and Foxcroft aswell.
 For a good start of your day you can opt for Jason Bakery, Molten Toffee, Lola’s, Clarke’s Bar or Superette.
 It’s like you’re a kid in a candy store.
 Cape Town is worth a visit for that reason alone.
 Only the Italian can debat about that cuz well, they’re Italian.

 Cape Town is very diverse

 The city has different neighbourhoods, each with their own charm and character.
-Although you might want to avoid some of them, others reflect the beauty of the city.
-We stayed in the city center, between The Gardens en De Waterkant, in a beautiful old building called Victoria Court.
+Although you might want to avoid some of them, others reflect the beauty of this city perfctly.
+We stayed in the city center, between the neighbourhoods The Gardens en De Waterkant, in a beautiful old building called Victoria Court.
 This Airbnb on Kloof Street was also ideal.
 You will find many cafes and boutique stores here.
 Its central location makes it a good base to explore the rest of the city.
 I highly recommend joining one of the Free Walking tours on your first day.
 Why?
 You’ll get to know the city and its turbulent past a little better.
 We went on the Apartheid to Freedom walk.
 It brought us to the historical District Six.
 Very moving.
 Be sure to visit the District Six Museum.
-When the sun is out, go to the harbor at Waterfront, grab yourself a drink and observe the hustle and bustle.
+When the sun is out, go to the harbor at Waterfront, grab yourself a drink and observe the daily hustle and bustle.
 You will find those brightly coloured houses in Bo-Kaap.
-Nowadays probably known for the most photographed neighbourhood, traditionally the Malaysian district.
+Nowadays probably known for the most photographed neighbourhood, traditionally known as the Malaysian district.

-The surroundings are incredibly beautiful
+The surroundings are just stunning

 The Cape Peninsula is an hour’s drive from the city.
 Rent a car and drive via Chapman’s Peak towards the most southwestern point of Africa.
 Chapman’s Peak is seen as one of the most beautiful roads in the world.
 The 9 kilometer long coastal route runs from Hout Bay to Noordhoek and seems to have about 114 turns.
 I lost count.
 You do have to pay some toll, but you can stop several times along the way to enjoy the fantastic landscapes.
 Such a pretty sight!

 Once you’ve arrived at Noordhoek make a pit stop at Jakes.
 Then continue via Glencairn Expy to Boulders Beach.
 Here you will find a colony of African penguins.
 I mean come on?
-Can it get any cuter than that?
+Does it get any cuter?
 Unfortunately you’ll have to share the view from a platform with at least 100 other tourists.
 Really, tourisme has gone mad but lets not get into that.
 A bit futher you could also have a swim or lie on the beach with these funny little creatures.
 Nice experience during summer i am sure.
 Just know that they smell enormously and do their number ones and twos wherever and whenever they feel like it.
 But everything for the gram, right ?!